geerlingguy/ansible-role-php-redis/README.md

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
 This can be handy, as an example, if you want to install the latest version of PHP from Remi's repository.

+    php_redis_package: php-pecl-redis

+(Default for RedHat/CentOS shown).
+If installing from apt or yum, which package to install which provides the PhpRedis extension.

+### Install from source

+If you want to install PhpRedis directly from source (if you're on an OS that doesn't have it available as a package, or if you want a newer version than is available through your package manager), you can use the variables below to configure the source installation:

+    php_redis_install_from_source: false

+Whether to install PhpRedis from source.
+If you're on Ubuntu 12.04, or if you'd like to install a specific version of PhpRedis not available via the system package manager, you can compile the extension from source.

+    php_redis_source_repo: https://github.com/phpredis/phpredis.git

+The git repository for the PhpRedis extension.

+    php_redis_source_version: develop

+The branch, tag, or commit hash to use when cloning the source repository.
+Can be a branch (e.g. `develop` or `php7`), a tag (e.g. `2.2.7`), or a commit hash (e.g. `5241a5c`).

+    php_redis_source_clone_dir: ~/phpredis

+The location where the PhpRedis source code will be cloned locally.

+    php_redis_source_configure_command: "./configure"

+The command to configure a PhpRedis source install.
+You can modify this command if you want to do something like add `--enable-redis-igbinary`.

 ## Dependencies

   - geerlingguy.php